The High Weald AONB Management Plan is published every five years and work to review the 2014-2019 Management Plan began in March 2017.

 Learn more about the current High Weald AONB Management Plan 2014-2019

 The review process ensures that the objectives for conserving this nationally-important landscape are up to date, and reflect current issues and evidence.
-The review is being carried out by the High Weald AONB Unit on behalf of our 15 local authority partners.
+The review is being carried out by the High Weald AONB Partnership on behalf of the area's 15 local authorities.

 A crucial part of the review process is engagement, and the decision was taken to engage at an early stage to ensure the revised draft incorporates the views of as many organisations and individuals as possible.

 The engagement process was divided into two parts:

 1. Expert Engagement

 This process involved running a series of High Weald character component-themed workshops, hosted during May 2017.
 A range of experts and advisers in relevant fields were invited to submit their views on various aspects of a specific character component.

 Those unable to attend the workshops were given the option of submitting their views via a feedback form.
 A full report from each workshop can be downloaded below: